 In fact, Kelucharan was responsible for bringing the dance form on the world map.
 Sujata Mohapatra was Natalie’s guru whom she considers as her idol.
 In an interview with “The Hindu,” Natalie told that her knowledge of western dance forms has helped her to learn classical dance styles better.
 She has performed in many cities like

-New Delhi, Marburg, London, Manchester, and Bhubaneswar.
+, Marburg, London, Manchester, and Bhubaneswar.
 Odisha state government has also approached her for the promotion of the region’s tourism.

 Apart from traditional forms, Natalie is proficient in western ballet and tap dancing.
 She was the chief guest of the 2013 Odissi International dance festival in Bhubaneswar.
 Natalie has featured in a Telugu movie “

-Hang Up” in which she played the character of a babysitter in the thriller.
+” in which she played the character of a babysitter in the thriller.
 Natalie when asked about the plot stated that the life of her character changes when the babysitter gets a phone call from an unknown person.
 Despite the movie having a single dance sequence involving Rout, she termed the assignment as fun and exciting experience for the artist.
 Natalie has also interviewed Bollywood celebrities for several publications.